 – Remove the quarter panel trim by pulling it out of its place.
 The retaining plastic tabs should snap out.
 If needed, use an appropriate plastic removal pry tool.

-– Repeat this procedure for removing the quarter panel trim on another side.
+– Repeat this procedure to remove the quarter panel trim on another side.

 Step 2 – Unbolt upper bolts.